-- From the epicenter towards the SE the rupture splayed with the eastern branch passing to the NE of China Lake (USGS FID 842 to CGS FID 280). - The main strand passed directly through China Lake (a playa).
-From the epicenter towards China Lake, offsets increased dramatically and on the main strand the rupture pivoted slightly towards the south, creating a large east side up vertical escarpment, where it passed two dirt roads (USGS FID 931) (Figure 5).
+- From the epicenter towards the SE the rupture splayed with the eastern branch passing to the NE of China Lake (USGS FID 842 to CGS FID 280).
+The main strand passed directly through China Lake (a playa). - From the epicenter towards China Lake, offsets increased dramatically and on the main strand the rupture pivoted slightly towards the south, creating a notable east side up vertical escarpment, where it passed two dirt roads (USGS FID 931) (Figure 5).
+This feature occurred only 350 m west of the USGS re-located epicenter of the M7.1 mainshock (USGS FID 931).
+Right-lateral offset at this location is about 3.4 m and the vertical separation is perhaps as large as 2 m.
+Some pre-existing topography, possibly indicative of a pre-existing fault scarp along this section of the fault (perhaps associated with prior fault slip), may have been present, contributing to the observed height of the fault scarp seen after the earthquake.
+This remains under investigation.

 Figure 5.
-All six people are standing on a surface that was flat prior to the M7.1 earthquake, and here the fault rupture offset the ground surface vertically by over two meters, forming a fault scarp.
+All six people are standing on a surface that was nearly flat prior to the M7.1 earthquake, and here the fault rupture offset the ground surface vertically by one to two meters, forming a fault scarp.
 The lateral offset of about 3 to 4 m shifted a dirt road set of tracks to the right (see Fig. 9 for additional details at this site).
 On each of the sides of the fault, three people are marking the same three features that have been offset; the center line of the road and each of the tire tracks.
 All are pointing to indicate the tectonic sense of right-lateral fault motion.
 (Credit; Photo by John Foster, US Navy; public domain).

 Both major splays of the rupture cross the major NS base access road and disrupted the pavement.
-The rupture then enters the playa at its NW edge at CGS FID 585.
-From the NW side of the playa to the SE side of the playa, the rupture continues for 3.5 km and it is over this section of the rupture that the largest surface displacements were observed.
-Within the NW edge of the China Lake playa, 0.6 km to the SE of CGS FID 585 we encounter offsets of 3.75 +/- 0.2 m (USGS FID 975).
-Further along by 0.7 km, we encounter 4.2 +/- 0.05 m offset (USGS FID 875), which is the maximum observed slip (Figure 6).
+The main strand of the rupture then enters the playa at its NW edge at CGS FID 585.
+From the NW side of the playa to the SE side of the playa, the main rupture continues for 3.5 km and it is over this section of the rupture that the largest surface displacements were observed.
+Within the NW edge of the China Lake playa, 0.6 km to the SE of CGS FID 585, we encounter offsets of 3.75 +/- 0.2 m (USGS FID 975).
+Further along by 0.7 km, we encounter 4.2 +/- 0.10 m offset (USGS FID 875), which is the maximum observed slip (Figure 6).

-Figure 6.
-A 4.20 m right-lateral offset is measured by Belle Philobosian (USGS) and Kelly Blake (NAWSCL Geothermal Program Office) on the dry lake bed (playa) surface of China Lake.
+Figure 6. (a) Aerial and (b) ground view of a 4.20 m right-lateral offset on the dry China Lake bed.
+In Part (b) the offset is measured by Belle Philobosian (USGS) and Kelly Blake (NAWSCL Geothermal Program Office).
+Photographer in (b) was at the upper right of the photo in (a).
 The channel margin sharply demarcates the salt-crusted white surface of the pre-incisional dry lake bed surface from the fresh fine-grained deposits in the wide flat channel thalweg.
-This sharply defined feature provides a reference line that allows measuring this displacement vector with unusually small errors of approx. $\pm$ 5 cm.
-This is considered the maximum offset measurement obtained as of this writing (Credit: photo by Brian Olson, CGS).
+This feature provides a reference allowing measurement of a displacement vector with small errors (approx. \pm 10 cm).
+This is considered the maximum offset measurement (Credits: (a) Ken Hudnut, USGS, public release; (b) Brian Olson, CGS).